Accuro-Lab/Data-ML/ml/README.txt

 -> If you're using Linux (not MACOS) you can directly install all the packages that are used by Haystack using the requirements.txt in this folder
 --> Else, use --> pip install farm-haystack
-   Note: this will also install fastapi and ucivorn that are used forward
+   Note: this will also install fastapi and ucivorn that are used forward --> IF you get an error that no version of torch is compatible, do the following:
+	pip install torch -f https://download.pytorch.org/whl/torch_stable.html

 - How to use it :